Osiris-Team/jSQL-Gen/README.md

 ## Tipps
 - Extend generated objects.
 This way all your written/additional code will be in a seperate file and it will be easier to update the generated object in the future.
 Also your code will be more organized.
+- You can rename/refactor generated Java classes and their fields/methods etc., but keep in mind that those changes won't affect the actual database tables/columns.
+- Thus changes to the database (specially changes in data types) should be made using the GUI.